Aussie, previously known as Aussie Home Loans, is an Australian mortgage broker and lender.

 - Mobile banking staff

-How to Apply
+How to apply

-Aussie allows customers to apply for a home loan by phone or by booking a free appointment via their website, or in person at an Aussie retail store.
+Aussie allows customers to start the home loan application process by phone, or by booking a free appointment via their website, or in person at an Aussie retail store.

 - Personal identification.

-- Evidence of income or earnings.
+- Proof of income and savings.